samshapley/OrchestrAI/README.md

-Sure, I'll provide an updated version of the README file for the OrchestrAI project.
-Please note that the following content is based on the code you provided and my understanding of it.

----

 # OrchestrAI

 OrchestrAI is a Python-based system that orchestrates interactions between multiple instances of OpenAI's GPT-4 model to execute complex tasks.
 It uses the `networkx` library to manage dependencies between various AI modules, and YAML to define and manage task pipelines.